 Furthermore, the American Academy of Pediatrics Committee on Infectious Diseases (Red Book, 2012) as well as the U.S. Preventive Services Task Force's statement on screening for BV in pregnancy to prevent preterm delivery (2008) did not mention the use of the BVBlue system (sialidase activity).

 Guidelines on bacterial vaginosis from the British Association for Sexual Health and HIV (Hay, et al., 2012) stated that 2 approaches to diagnosis are available:

 The Hay/Ison criteria are defined as follows:

 The Nugent score is derived from estimating the relative proportions of bacterial morphotypes to give a score between 0 and 10.
 A score of less than 4 is normal, 4 to 6 is intermediate, and greater than 6 is bacterial vaginosis.

 The Bacterial Special Interest Group of the British Association of Sexual Health and HIV (Hay et al, 2012) recommend using the Hay/Ison criteria in genitourinary medicine clinics.
-The guidelines note that commercially available tests are available such as the BVBlue, the Affirm VIP III, and a prolineaminopeptidase test card (Pip Activity TestCard, Quidel, San Diego, California) "perform adequately" when assessed against Amsel and Gram stain criteria; however, the guidelines include no recommendation for their use.
+The guidelines note that commercially available tests are available such as the BVBlue, the Affirm VIP III, and a prolineaminopeptidase test card (Pip Activity TestCard, Quidel, San Diego, CA) "perform adequately" when assessed against Amsel and Gram stain criteria; however, the guidelines include no recommendation for their use.
 The guidelines state that isolation of Gardnerella vaginalis cannot be used to diagnose bacterial vaginosis because it can be cultured from the vagina of more than half of normal women.
 The guidelines stated that detection of combinations of bacterial vaginosis associated bacteria by polymerase chain reaction (PCR) may offer highly sensitive and specific diagnosis in the future but is not yet available.